patrickbwarren/inkscape-survex-rose-create/README.md

 # Create rose diagrams in Inkscape from survex .3d files

+*Updated (2020) for python3 and Inkscape 1.0beta*

 Calculate a passage orientation rose diagram from a survex `.3d` file on the fly and render it into an Inkscape document as an SVG group object.

 ### Usage

-The extension is operated as an import filter.
-To run it do File &rarr; Import ... , and choose the 'Rose diagram (*.3d)' option.
+The extension is an import filter: do File &rarr; Import ... , and choose the 'Rose diagram (*.3d)' option (or select a `.3d` file).
 This brings up a small dialog box with options to set the number of sectors, choose whether to render the diagram in color (default) or black and white, and to set a title.
-If the title is left unset in the dialog, a default title is extracted from the `.3d` file.
+If the title is left blank, a default title is extracted from the `.3d` file.

 ### Installation